Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - Biological systems can perform many different tasks without being “reprogrammed”.
 The same can’t be said for most cognitive models.
 - E.g. Catastrophic forgetting in ANNs.
-- Semantic pointer: a neural representation that carries partial semantic content and is composable into representational structures used in cognition.
+- *Semantic pointer*: a neural representation that carries partial semantic content and is composable into representational structures used in cognition.
 - Semantic pointers are described by vectors in a high-dimensional space where each point in the space represents a concept.
 ![Figure 3.1](figure3-1.png)
 - Similar concepts are closer in the state space compared to concepts that aren’t similar.